RaInta/SparseGravitationalWaves/README.md

 >> plot(1:length(s),s)
 ```

-Check the mutual coherence, &mu; , which is an effective measure for how spread out the signal, defined by _s_, is among the columns of the measurement matrix.
+Check the mutual coherence, &mu; , of &phi; which is an effective measure for how spread out the signal, defined by _s_, is among the columns of the measurement matrix.
 If most of the signals are confined to a small fraction of the columns, then we have to sample more from the measurement matrix.
 In other words, the more spread out, the better.
 This means we wish to minimize the mutual coherence:

 ```
 >> mumu(phi)